 - ROAS (Return On Ad Spend) = Revenue / Ad Spend

-These only become decision-useful when broken down by channel, by UTM, by landing page.
-"Meta Ads sessions have an RPS of $1.50 vs. Google Search at $4.50" is the kind of statement a heatmap will never produce.
+These are only decision-useful when broken down by channel, by UTM, by landing page.
+"Meta Ads sessions have an RPS of $1.50 vs. Google Search at $4.50" is the kind of comparison a heatmap will never produce.

 Moving a CTA two sections up to cut LP drop-off by 30% is heatmap work.
 Killing Meta Ads to redirect spend into Google Ads and lifting overall ROAS from 180% to 240% is channel-analytics work.
 Both are needed — they just live in different tools.